BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 Independence comes from user choice, privacy from user control, and resilience from seeds being automatically backed up (with additional options for sharing).
 Openness is demonstrated by creating the maximium interoperability reasonable, covering three different generations of interoperable specifications.
 We generally classify them as follows, in order of decreasing desirability:

 1. `ur:crypto-request` and `ur:crypto-response`, which create the ability for high-level converations.
-2. `ur:crypto-seed`, `ur-crypto-hdkey`, and other URs, which create resilience through self-describing data.
+2. `ur:crypto-seed`, `ur-crypto-hdkey`, and other URs, which create resilience through self-describing and self-verifying data.
 3. BIP-39 and other older standards, which enable minimal interoperability, but which are widely recognized.

 Although many second-generation hardware wallets such as Keystone and Passport are now using airgapped architectures with some interoperability, we believe they could still be improved by more focus on URs, especially the request/response cycle.